Hybrid Wireless-Fed Pinching-Antenna Systems with Residual Self-Interference-Aware Optimization: Abstract

 \section{Abstract}

-Pinching-antenna systems have recently emerged as a promising solution for enhancing coverage in high-frequency wireless communications by guiding signals through dielectric waveguides and radiating them via position-adjustable antennas.
-However, their practical deployment is fundamentally constrained by waveguide attenuation and line-installation requirements, which limit the achievable coverage range.
-To address this challenge, this paper investigates a wireless-fed pinching-antenna architecture that employs highly directional horn antennas to enable efficient coverage extension.
-Specifically, a full-duplex amplify-and-forward relay equipped with horn antennas is introduced between the base station and the waveguide input, which significantly improves the link budget in high-frequency bands while effectively eliminating self-interference.
-On this basis, we formulate a total power minimization problem subject to a quality-of-service constraint at the user equipment, involving the joint optimization of the pinching-antenna position, the relay amplification gain, and the base station transmit power.
+Pinching-antenna systems (PASS) have recently emerged as a promising solution for enhancing coverage in high-frequency wireless communications by guiding signals through dielectric waveguides and radiating them via position-adjustable antennas.
+However, their practical deployment is limited by waveguide attenuation and the need for physical line installation, which restrict flexibility and coverage extension. {To address these challenges, this paper proposes a hybrid wireless-fed PASS architecture, where a base station equipped with an antenna array provides adaptive directional transmission to a full-duplex amplify-and-forward relay employing a horn antenna to feed the waveguide.
+This hybrid design balances beamforming flexibility and low-complexity directional waveguide interfacing.
+Residual self-interference (SI) at the full-duplex relay is explicitly modeled to capture practical system impairments.} Under this framework, a total power minimization problem is formulated subject to a quality-of-service constraint at the user equipment, involving the joint optimization of the pinching-antenna position, the relay amplification gain, and the base station transmit power.
 By exploiting the structure of the end-to-end signal-to-noise ratio, the optimal pinching-antenna position is first obtained in closed form by balancing waveguide attenuation and free-space path loss.
-Subsequently, closed-form expressions for the optimal relay gain and transmit power are derived.
-Numerical results demonstrate that the proposed scheme substantially outperforms conventional systems without relaying and relay-assisted transmission with fixed antennas in terms of total power consumption.
+Closed-form expressions for the optimal relay gain and transmit power are then derived. {Numerical results under the adopted system-level model demonstrate that the proposed scheme reduces total power consumption compared with conventional benchmark systems,} while providing a more realistic and robust design by accounting for residual SI.